Yulin-W/win10-rolling-quotes-notes-display/README.md

 - Suitable for, say, displaying inspirational quotes/reminders to oneself on the desktop, particularly those that needs reminding constantly

 # Using the app
-- Download the "win10-rolling-quotes-notes-display-win32-x64.zip" file, extract; it contains the executable for the app and support files for the exe.
+- Download (from release) the "win10-rolling-quotes-notes-display-win32-x64.zip" file, extract; it contains the executable for the app and support files for the exe.

 # Other notes
 - Built with electron, packaged with electron-packager